 - Plugins (Linux compatible list only)

-Note: Due to test and validation I do not (and will not) provide packages for the running releases la running release (Tumbleweed)
+Note: Due to test and validation I do not (and will not) provide official release for the running releases (Tumbleweed)

 The installation of OpenCPN under OpenSUSE is very simple as it's entirely packaged for a 1-Click install from Firefox or Yast.

-- Install the latest stable OpenSUSE on your PC if that is not already done
+- Install the latest stable OpenSUSE (current is 42.2) on your PC if that is not already done

 - One click install